Édouard Muller (businessman): Inter-war years

 After this extensive field research work, Muller was made a general manager of Nestlé.
 Dapples wished to relocate the head office to London; Muller simply refused to go.
 He had not liked the weather in London when he was stationed there before.
 Dapples then asked if Muller would consider staying in Switzerland in Vevey, to which he readily agreed.
 Many key Nestlé men moved from London and Paris and Cham to consolidate headquarters in Vevey.
 Edouard faced considerable corporate jealousy due to his new position.
-Edouard had to take many driving journeys to France, Germany, Spain and other countries to keep full control over the reorganization and marketing activities.
+Edouard had to take many driving journeys to France, Germany, Spain, and other countries to keep full control over the reorganization and marketing activities.
 He had very little time to spend at home.
 When Muller was at home, had a massage at 7:00 AM and then reviewed mail in the quiet of his home because he would not have a quiet moment at work.
-Generally his work day in Vevey started at 9:00 AM and continued to 7:00 PM.
+Generally, his work day in Vevey started at 9:00 AM and continued to 7:00 PM.
 During travel, his days were usually even longer.
-Edouard lost his first wife, Jeanne Levillain from Paris, to septicemia in 1929.
+Edouard lost his first wife, Jeanne Levillain from Paris, to sepsis in 1929.
 Edouard had married Jeanne, a blonde secretary in early 1910, when he was 25.
 They had three children: two sons who were grown and a young daughter.

 Edouard married his second wife, Else Ellen Margery Hemmeler, in Zurich on October 7, 1930.
 In 1931 Edouard and Ellen took the boat-train from Paris to Le Havre and then left on the SS Paris for a six-day cruise.
 This was the first trip to the US for the couple.
 They stayed at the Roosevelt Hotel in New York City.
 Edouard had business at the Nestle offices on Lafayette Street.
 After the NYC stay, they traveled to Cuba via Key West on a train and then to Cuba by boat.
-On their return by train they met a Cuban friend of Edouard's who shared with them his contraband alcohol in their Pullman car.
+On their return by train, they met a Cuban friend of Edouard's who shared with them his contraband alcohol in their Pullman car.
 It was during prohibition.
 They returned through Miami staying at the Pancoast Hotel.
-Then returned through New York where they were entertained by Mr. Hardenberg, a Nestle Manager in New York, and continued on to Niagara Falls en route to Montreal.
+Then returned through New York where they were entertained by Hardenberg, a Nestle Manager in New York, and continued to Niagara Falls en route to Montreal.
 They returned to Europe, sailing from Quebec on the SS Empress of Australia to Liverpool.